 Message from Fr.
 Michael:

-This Sunday at the 10:15 service, we look forward to Lavette Teague and Robert Williamson offering the anthem “Draw Us in the Spirit's Tether."
-The organ voluntaries will be “Elevation in F” by Alexander Guilmant and “Toccata” by Gordon Young.
-Preaching at both services will be Pastor Josh.
+This Sunday at the 10:15 service, we look forward to the Choir and Robert Williamson offering the anthem “Draw Us in the Spirit's Tether."
+The organ voluntaries will be "Le Prie - Dieu" by George Oldroyd and "Psalm 19" by Benedetto Marcello.
+Preaching at both services will be Father Michael.

 Ascension has returned to receiving Communion in both kinds.
 Our parishioners have choices.
 One option is to continue to receive in one kind.
 A second option is to receive from the common cup.
 (Please keep in mind that our chalices are made of precious metals which have an anti-microbial quality.
 Also, we use sacramental wine which is higher in alcohol content.
 After each person receives, the chalice is turned and wiped with the linen called a purificator.)
 A third option will be for individuals and households to receive in a small chalice, which will have a small amount of consecrated wine poured into it from the common cruet.
 Folks may choose to bring from home a glass or cup that holds special significance or to use a small glass which we will have available.
 Please note – the practice of Intinction (where a parishioner dips the bread in the wine) is not permitted under the diocesan guidelines.
-With current surge underway, we are closely follow the direction of the Los Angeles County Department of Public Health.
+With the current surge underway, we are closely follow the direction of the Los Angeles County Department of Public Health.
 Currently, masks are strongly recommended.
-We anticipate a return to an indoor mask mandate – perhaps as soon as next weekend.